China, under pressure at WTO, suggests revamp of dumping rules

 Global pressure on fisheries is high because U.N.
 Sustainable Development Goals include a target to eliminate certain fishing subsidies by 2020, and many trade diplomats hope an agreement could come at a WTO ministerial meeting in Buenos Aires in December.

-The United States told the WTO in 2014 that China had 30 undeclared fisheries support programs, and it has repeatedly demanded more transparency and accused China of moving too slowly.
+The United States told the WTO in 2014 that China had 30 undeclared fisheries support programmes, and it has repeatedly demanded more transparency and accused China of moving too slowly.

 "China is currently sorting out fisheries subsidies and will carry out research based on the results of and the progress made in relevant work," China said in its latest written response to U.S. questions on subsidies, published by the WTO on Monday.

-Beyond fisheries, the United States has submitted a 584-page document to the WTO, spelling out many of the economic programs that Washington says China should have notified to the WTO.
+Beyond fisheries, the United States has submitted a 584-page document to the WTO, spelling out many of the economic programmes that Washington says China should have notified to the WTO.